-The set of demographic characteristics consists of indicators for gender, Dutch nationality, and age (21-30, 30-40, 40-50 and 50-59 years).
+The set of demographic characteristics consists of indicators for gender, Dutch nationality, and age (21-30, 30-40, 40-50 and 50-60 years).
 The set of job characteristics represents the worker's time-invariant job characteristics in the month of job displacement, and consists of indicators for job tenure (3-6, 6-12, 12-18 and over 18 years) and industry (manufacturing and services sector).
-In addition, the set of covariates includes indicators for the year of job displacement, having children aged 18 or lower, having a spouse, and the number of household members (1, 2, 3-4 and more than 4 members).
+In addition, the set of covariates includes indicators for the year of job displacement, having children aged 18 or lower, having a partner, and the number of household members (1, 2, 3-4 and more than 4 members).

-3. Identification Strategy
+4. Identification strategy

-3.1.
-Identification Challenges
+4.1.
+Identification challenges

-For our paper, the endogeneity problems of selection into labour turnover and selection into housing tenure required particular attention.
+For our paper, the endogeneity problems of selection into labour turnover and selection into housing state required particular attention.
 Note that these selection issues are closely connected.
-For example, a sorting mechanism based on human capital or preferences for stability could simultaneously influence labour market outcomes and housing tenure choice (Flatau et al., 2003; Van Leuvensteijn and Koning, 2004; Munch et al., 2008; Moriizumi and Naoi, 2011; Head and Lloyd-Ellis, 2012; Bricker and Bucks, 2016).
-In this spirit, the likelihood of having a stable job, unemployment risk and housing tenure choice are likely to be correlated.
+For example, a sorting mechanism that is based on human capital or preferences for stability could simultaneously influence labour market outcomes and housing state choice (Flatau et al., 2003; Van Leuvensteijn and Koning, 2004; Munch et al., 2006; 2008; Moriizumi and Naoi, 2011; Head and Lloyd-Ellis, 2012; Bricker and Bucks, 2016).
+In this spirit, the likelihood of having a stable job, unemployment risk and housing state choice are likely to be correlated.